darwinia-network/crab-docs/docs/builders/interact/eth-libraries/send-transaction.md

 ## Introduction

-This guide walks through using three different Ethereum libraries to manually sign and send a transaction on Pangolin.
+This guide walks through using three different Ethereum libraries to sign and send a transaction on Pangolin manually.
 The three libraries covered in this tutorial are:

  - [Web3.js](https://web3js.readthedocs.io/)
  - [Ethers.js](https://docs.ethers.io/)